llnl/benchpark/docs/testing-your-contribution.rst

 4. ``application.py``/ ``package.py`` - Test Application and Package:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Setting up a Ramble workspace will test your ``application.py`` and if successfull, will attempt to build your application using \*Spack.
+Setting up a Ramble workspace will test your ``application.py`` and if successful, will attempt to build your application using \*Spack.
 We recommend first testing your ``package.py`` separately using Spack.
 This step will also indirectly test your ``experiment.py`` and will fail if your ``application.py`` expects experiment variables that you did not define in your experiment.

 \*If using Spack as your Benchpark package manager